ceford/cefjdemos-data-jdm-user-en/articles/articles/article-check-in.md

   article.
 - If you are a Super User or Administrator you can select the padlock icon to check in this one item.
+- You can also select several articles and use the *Check-in* item from the *Actions* button in the Toolbar
 - If you cannot check-in the item yourself ask a Super User or Administrator to do it.